'God Intended It for Good'

 The promise of the New Testament is that God will use everything that happens to you for good.
 As you face trials, temptation, struggles and difficulty, the New Testament assures you that ‘in all things God works for the good of those who love him, who have been called according to his purpose’ (Romans 8:28).

-‘… if you have faith as small as a mustard seed, you can say to this mountain, ”Move from here to there…”’
+In Matthew 17:20, it says, ‘… if you have faith as small as a mustard seed, you can say to this mountain, ”Move from here to there…”’